 Reflections on complicity

 NOTE: This editorial was mainly written during the second week of July, 2019.
 I delayed publishing it, intending further revision.
 In light of recent local acts of harassment, reported to have been racially motivated, I have chosen to publish it in its present form.
-I include twenty links to outside information, which, if studied, would make this essay a master-class on casual on systemic racism.
-You comments are, of course, invited and welcome.
+I include twenty links to outside information, which, if studied, would make this essay a master-class on casual systemic racism.
+Your comments are, of course, invited and welcome.

 The days leading up to, and immediately following, Independence Day festivities always spin out a tangle of conflicting emotions.
 Thirty years ago, on my twenty-first birthday, I heaved an overweight pack onto my back to set off in search of America.
 I’d grown up in a Northwestern Connecticut town similar to Williamstown, Mass., with a far superior village green, but no bad-ass liberal arts college.
 I’d lived in isolation from reality and diversity throughout my youth and wanted to immerse myself in the different experiences the Land of the Free had to offer.